 Eligible individuals require making a minimum deposit of Rs.
 1,000 to open an account under the Senior Citizen Scheme.
 At the same time, the deposit quantum is capped at Rs.
 15 Lakh or the amount received as a retirement benefit, whichever is lower.

-For instance, Ms. Kumar has deposited Rs.
+For instance, an individual deposited Rs.
 7 Lakh under SCSS in April 2012, when the interest rate offered was 9.3%.
-However, when she extended this scheme in April 2017, the interest rate she was eligible to earn stood at 8.4%.
+However, when she extended this scheme in April 2017, the interest rate she was eligible to earn stood at 7.4%.